-Challenges Location Objectives Mitigation/ Strate egies Duration Actors
+Challenges Location Objectives Mitigation/ Strategies Duration Actors

-Poverty Municipality To • • at Short- n term Government of Makueni
+Poverty Municipality To increase Implement policies that Short-

+economic attract and retain term of Makueni

-empowe erment in investments in tl e County
+empowerment in investments in the County

-the mun icipality municipality ' .
+the municipality municipality.
 Municipal

-Stim ulate Promote dive Government of Makueni
+Stimulate ❖ Promote diversification of Short- Government of

+sustainable the economy to reduce term Makueni

-econom ic ove er-dependenceoi a County
+economic over-dependence on a County

-growth within single sector • Municipal
+growth within single sector Municipal

 the Emali Board

-municip ality Investors
+municipality Investors

 Challenges Location Objectives Mitigation/ Strategies Duration Actors

-Persons living with disability Municipality To enhance representation of Mandatory participation of representatives of women, Municipal Board
+Persons living Municipality ❖ To enhance Mandatory participation of Short- Municipal

+with disability representation of representatives of women, medium- Board

 community the elderly and PWDs in all long term Government of

 issues in the municipality decision- Makueni

 municipality making processes County

-Provision of ramps/inclined planes in entrances and Development partners
+❖ Provision of ramps/inclined Development

+planes in entrances and partners

 within buildings that are

 accessed by the public.

-Friendly designs of facilities and utilities used
+❖ Friendly designs of

+facilities and utilities used

 by people living with

 disability

-equal participation of persons with disability in all
+• equal participation of

+persons with disability in all

 decision-making processes

 through their governing

 body

+Challenges Location Objectives Mitigation/ Strategies Duration Actors Capacity building committees to take care of the interests of the PWDs Inclusion of the physically challenged in decision making organs within Emali and recruitment process Establish a PWD training center in Emali township Set aside net funds and bursaries kitty for the PWDs to deal with the special needs of the group within Emali Low youth empowerment ❖ Municipality To increase the skills of youth entrepreneurship and enhance their Empowering youth participation in governance and leadership through capacity building and mentorship.
+Short- Medium- long term ❖ Municipal Board

 Challenges Location Objectives Mitigation/ Strategies Duration Actors

-Capacity building committees to take care of

-the interests of the PWDs

-Inclusion of the physically challenged in decision

-making organs within

-Emali and recruitment

-process

-Establish a PWD training

-center in Emali township

-Set aside net funds and bursaries kitty for the

-PWDs to deal with the

-special needs of the group

-within Emali

-Low youth empowerment Municipality To increase the Short- Medium- Municipal Board

-entrepreneurship and leadership through long term

-and enhance capacity building and

-their mentorship.

-Challenges Location Objectives Mitigation/ Strategies Duration Actors C4 participation in municipal Strengthen youth led movements and networks
+participation in ❖ Strengthen youth led

+municipal movements and networks

 economic as well as enhancing access

 activities and to information and

 development. opportunities.

+❖ Promote business

-Promote business mentorship Programme and
+mentorship Programme and

 closely monitor adherence

 of the affirmative action on

 the 30% procurement

 opportunities for the youth

 to enhance their

 participation in

 entrepreneurship.

-Roll out youth employment programme by linking
+Roll out youth employment

+programme by linking

 youths to the various

 sectors such as agriculture,

 roads and infrastructure,

 service and ICT industry.

 Challenges Location Objectives Mitigation/ Strategies Duration Actors Combat drug and substance abuse by aggressive youth mentorship programmes and policing with relevant authorities.
-Lack of a databases for l J To address specific social, Establishment of the municipality database for Municipal Board the people living with economic, and healthcare needs the people living with disability and the socially Government of Makueni database and of these marginalized groups.
-County the populations marginalized while promoting groups inclusivity and equitable access to resources and opportunities Increased drug and Municipality T0 implement comprehensive Establish early intervention programs that identify and Municipal Board substance use strategies aimed at reducing the long term
+Lack of a databases for Municipality To address specific social, Establishment of the municipality database for Short MunicipalBoard the people economic, and the people living with ❖ Government living with healthcare needs disability and the socially of Makueni database and of these marginalized groups.
+County the marginalized populations while promoting groups inclusivity and equitable access to resources and opportunities Increased Municipality ❖ To implement Establish early intervention Short- Municipal drug and • winnerparity comprehensive programs that identify and medium- Board substance use strategies aimed address risk factors for drug long term Doma at reducing the use in young individuals Tong tonn

-Challenges Location Objectives Mitigation/ Strategies Duration Actors increased prevalence of drug and substance use among the youth, with a focus on prevention, education, and support youths in positive activities, such as sports, arts, and volunteer work, to reduce boredom and idle time.
-Expand access to affordable and effective treatment and of Makueni County Residents
+Challenges Location Objectives Mitigation/ Strategies Duration Actors Challenges Location increased prevalence of drug and substance use among the youth, with a focus on prevention, education, and support ❖ Create community-based programs that engage youths in positive activities, such as sports, arts, and volunteer work, to reduce boredom and idle time. ❖ Expand access to affordable and effective treatment and rehabilitation services for individuals struggling with substance abuse ❖ Foster collaboration between government agencies, schools, healthcare providers, community organizations, Duration , ·